opensourceautomation/Open-Source-Automation/Plugins/OSAE.PowerShellProcessor/Powershell README.txt

 	set-alias installutil $env:windir\Microsoft.NET\Framework64\v4.0.30319\installutil

 	#make sure you are in the directory where the OSAPS dll is located
-	installutil OSAPS.dll
+	installutil OSA.dll

-	#this should show that OSAPS is registered
+	#this should show that OSA is registered
 	get-PSsnapin -registered

 	#enable the addin
-	add-pssnapin OSAPS
+	add-pssnapin OSA

 	#need to allow the execution of scripts in powershell so we change the execution policy
 	Set-ExecutionPolicy RemoteSigned